xcodeOn1/SSH-KILLv2/README.md

 ![Script](https://up4net.com/uploads4/up4net.com16241029903881.png)

-Attack iPhone if ssh service open, many users use "Open SSH" in jailbroken devices to transfer files between laptop / PC & iPhone to make their life easier but the issue here "Open SSH " tweak use it use the  default password "alpine" and many users don't change it if they change it here were SSH-KILLv2 be useful to crack ssh password and dump files & have access to victim IOS.
+Attack iPhone if ssh service open, many users use "Open SSH" in jailbroken devices to transfer files between laptop / PC & iPhone to make their life easier but the issue here "Open SSH " tweak use the  default password "alpine" and many users don't change it if they change it here were SSH-KILLv2 be useful to crack ssh password and dump files & have access to victim IOS.

 # How to use ?